jfourmond/AirfoilRegression/README.md

 - Seed
 - ...

-Once launch, you can observe the evolution of your neural network and this url : [http://localhost:9000](http://localhost:9000)
+Once launch, you can observe the evolution of your neural network at this url : [http://localhost:9000](http://localhost:9000)